ipfs/specs/src/architecture/unixfs.md

 To resolve the path inside a HAMT:

-1. Take the current path component then hash it using the [multihash] represented by the value of `decode(PBNode.Data).hashType`.
+1. Take the current path component, then hash it using the [multihash] represented by the value of `decode(PBNode.Data).hashType`.
 2. Pop the `log2(fanout)` lowest bits from the path component hash digest, then hex encode (using 0-F) those bits using little endian.
 Find the link that starts with this hex encoded path.
 3. If the link `Name` is exactly as long as the hex encoded representation, follow the link and repeat step 2 with the child node and the remaining bit stack.
-   The child node MUST be a HAMT directory else the directory is invalid, else continue.
+   The child node MUST be a HAMT directory, or else the directory is invalid.
+Otherwise, continue.
-4. Compare the remaining part of the last name you found, if it match the original name you were trying to resolve you successfully resolved a path component, everything past the hex encoded prefix is the name of that element (useful when listing children of this directory).
+4. Compare the remaining part of the last name you found.
+If it matches the original name you were trying to resolve, you have successfully resolved a path component.
+   Everything past the hex encoded prefix is the name of that element, which is useful when listing children of this directory.

 ### `TSize` / `DagSize`

-This is an option field of `PBNode.Links[]`.
-It **does not** represent any meaningful information of the underlying structure, and there is no known usage of it to this day, although some implementations emit these.
+This is an optional field in `PBNode.Links[]`.
+It **does not** represent any meaningful information of the underlying structure, and there is no known usage of it to this day, although some implementations omit these.

-To compute the `DagSize` of a node, which would be store in the parents, you have to sum the length of the `dag-pb` outside message binary length, plus the `blocksizes` of all child files.
+To compute the `DagSize` of a node, which is stored in the parents, sum the length of the `dag-pb` outside message binary length and the `blocksizes` of all child files.

-An example of where this could be useful is as a hint to smart download clients, for example if you are downloading a file concurrently from two sources that have radically different speeds, it would probably be more efficient to download bigger links from the fastest source, and smaller ones from the slowest source.
+An example of where this could be useful is as a hint to smart download clients.
+For example, if you are downloading a file concurrently from two sources that have radically different speeds, it would probably be more efficient to download bigger links from the fastest source, and smaller ones from the slowest source.

 <!--TODO: check that this is true-->
-There is no failure mode known for this field, so your implementation should be able to decode nodes where this field is wrong (not the value you expect), partially or completely missing.
-This also allows smarter encoder to give a more accurate picture (for example don't count duplicate blocks, ...).
+There is no failure mode known for this field, so your implementation should be able to decode nodes where this field is wrong (not the value you expect), or partially or completely missing.
+This also allows smarter encoders to give a more accurate picture (Don't count duplicate blocks, etc.).

 ### Metadata